DHTMLX/docs-suite/docs/helpers/data_calculation_functions.md

 ### Defining a custom functor

 You can specify a custom function for calculating data.
-For example, the `methods` helper function allows adding custom calculations for [getting a summary of counted values](grid/configuration.md#getting-summary-list-of-counted-values).
-Thus, you can provide a functor that will calculate a double sum of values for a particular column:
+For example, you can use the `methods` helper function for adding custom calculations to [get a summary of counted values](grid/configuration.md#getting-summary-list-of-counted-values).
+Thus, you can provide a functor that will calculate a doubled sum of values for a particular column:

 ~~~jsx
 dhx.methods.doubleSum = (rows, field) => {